 How might we best use existing market mechanisms to address environmental issues, challenges and opportunities?
 Are there new mechanisms that would strengthen them and improve market responses?
-For example, carbon trading has been championed, but are there other areas in which a price could be charged for pollution and organisations allowed to buy and sell the right to pollute?
-Are there barriers to entry and other obstacles in the path of market based responses?
+For example, carbon trading has been championed, but are there other areas in which a price could be charged for pollution and organisations allowed to buy and sell the right to pollute (Hahn, 1984; Tybout, 1972)?
+Are there barriers to entry and other obstacles in the path of market based responses that require attention?